 Only a 10 minutes walk away from the Ngong Ping village and sitting next to the Po Lin Monastery, the Big Buddha is the most important attraction on Lantau Island.

 The Po Lin Monastery is another stop on Lantau Island.
-Coiled dragons, architecture features of both the north and the south of China, and the Grand Hall of Ten Thousand Buddhas are just of the reasons why you should visit the site.
+Coiled dragons, architectural features of both the north and the south of China, and the Grand Hall of Ten Thousand Buddhas are just some of the reasons why you should visit the site.

 Discovery Bay